SonFlow Heat Exchanger

 There are two design constraints:

-• First plate must always be a SonFlow HIGH (1) plate
+• The first plate must always be a SonFlow HIGH (1) plate

-• Last plate must always be a SonFlow LOW (2) plate
+• The last plate must always be a SonFlow LOW (2) plate

 Due to this, you must always have a +1 channel on the wide side.

-In order to assemble the plate package properly, it is important that the plates are in the correct order.
-SonFlow HIGH-plates are marked with number 1 and the suspension of the plate and SonFlow LOW-plates are marked with number 2.
+In order to assemble the plate package correctly, it is important that the plates are in the correct order.
+SonFlow HIGH-plates are marked with the number 1, and the suspension of the plate and SonFlow LOW-plates are marked with the number 2.